Where is hot in April in Europe

 Q. Where is hot in April in Europe?

-A. After months of lockdown, it’s great to have a holiday to look forward to.
-April 2021 should be a great time to be in the Mediterranean.
+A. With vaccines rolling out and travel restrictions likely to be lifted, April 2021 should be a great time to holiday in the Mediterranean.
 You can expect up to 9 hours of daily sunshine and temperatures in the low 20s, though it will feel warmer in the sun.
-This is the start of the summer season and prices are low – just avoid Easter (4 April 2021).
+This is the start of the summer season and prices are low, particularly if you avoid Easter (4 April 2021).
 Click the links below for prices, dates and booking terms.
 Travelling alone?
 See the best singles holidays in April.

 Where’s hot in Europe in April